sebhansen/Fuser-Guide/README.md

 Welcome to the setup guide for the Dichen (Baan8K) 4th generation HDMI Fuser.
 This repository contains instructions for setting up and using the HDMI Fuser device, designed to facilitate DMA cheating by fusing HDMI signals from multiple sources.
 This repository also contains the software you need.

 [I WILL BE ADDING A VIDEO GUIDE "SOON"]
+My fuser has still not shipped so this will probably not be updated for a WHILE...

 ## Ports